-On Dec 31, 2016, as large crowds celebrated the dropping of the ball in Times Square at the stroke of midnight, it made me wonder, as I always do on New Year's Eve: Why do people get so excited at the dawn of a New Year?
+As we approach the end of this year, I find myself wondering, as I always do upon the approach of every New Year’s Eve: Why do people get so excited at the dawn of a New Year?
 Isn't it just another calendar-page-turn, like any of the other 364 days?

 Perhaps one reason we celebrate New Year's Eve is because a new year gives us the license to embrace new possibilities, to abandon parts of our old world--even to abandon parts of our old self.
 If you, like me, have some habits you aren't proud of, then the new year provides fresh logic, hope and motivation to liberate yourself from such habits to help you get closer to the person you truly want to be.

-Now that more than two months have passed since the ball fell at Time Square, how well have you been doing along your New Year resolution to conquer a bad habit?
+With most of the year now behind us, how well have you been doing along your New Year resolution?
 The sobering reality is that 88% of people fail to keep their resolutions.
 Here's a technique to up your odds of success.

 Let's turn to neuroscience, a discipline that is shedding a powerful light today on human nature.
 So, what is a habit?